 Imagine this scenario: you’re in a car accident, but everything seems fine afterwards.
 You aren’t in pain or lose consciousness.
 You accept an offer from the insurance company and go on about your life.
 A few weeks later, you experience severe pain and go to the doctor, who tells you you had a latent injury in the accident and have just started showing symptoms.
 Now you have to pay for expensive treatment for an injury you didn’t even know about when the insurance company gave you money.

 This is a fairly common mistake, but it can be the difference in recovering the money you deserve and being cheated out of the compensation you need.
 That’s where a New York car accident lawyer comes in — Carner & DeVita will protect your rights and make sure you receive a full examination to rule out latent injuries.
 We’ll speak with your doctor or medical team to ensure we have a full idea of the cost of future and past care.

 Call Your New York Attorneys Today

-Because car accidents can be emotional, confusing, and financially draining events, it’s in your best interest to consult with a car accident attorney on Long Island.
+Because car accidents can be emotional, confusing, and financially draining events, it’s in your best interest to consult with a Long Island car accident lawyer.
 The at-fault driver and their insurance company aren’t looking out for you; their goal is to give you the lowest amount of compensation possible.
 Carner & DeVita will protect your rights, recover the compensation you deserve, and help you move forward after your accident.
 Contact us for a free case consultation today.